About me

 - Workshop leader for R programming and personal knowledge management, demystifying tools to help others level up

-I’m always curious about new ways to connect people, ideas, and tools—and I genuinely enjoy helping others learn and grow.
+I’m always curious about new ways to connect people and ideas.

 If you want to collaborate, share ideas, or just have a friendly chat, feel free to reach out or book some time to talk.